KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Methodology

 \subsection{Attention Layer}

 In order to model the interactions between $Goal_{lanes}$ and feasible trajectories $\Gamma_f$ for, $a_{tar}$ we employ the attention mechanism as described in \cite{vaswani2017attention}.
-Multi-Head Cross-Attention layer enables the mixing of two different input sequences, allowing for a more comprehensive understanding of the relationship between the actor's probable heading (choose the best lanes) and the best state to execute (choose the best trajectory).
-Thus, our Lane-Trajectory interaction block takes the trajectory and lane embeddings to perform cross-attention.
-This is achieved by linear projection of trajectory embeddings as queries (Q), and lane embeddings as keys (K) and values (V) in the QKV formulation.
-The output embeddings from this block are then passed onto the next Trajectory-Trajectory interaction block based on self-attention.
-Multi-Head Self-attention (MHSA) provides the network with an intuitive understanding of global trajectories, facilitating local routing of information amongst each other.
-In other words, the MHSA layer allows trajectories to communicate with each other, enhancing the overall understanding of the relationships between trajectories in the set.
+The multi-head cross-attention layer is particularly adept at integrating two distinct sequences of input, which in this context, facilitates a more profound understanding of how the actor's potential paths (selection of optimal lanes) correlate with the optimal trajectory for execution.
+The Lane-Trajectory interaction block leverages both trajectory and lane embeddings to execute cross-attention.
+In this process, trajectory embeddings are linearly projected to serve as queries (Q), while lane embeddings are used as keys (K) and values (V), following the formulation presented in the attention equation \eqref{eq:attention}.
+The embeddings that result from this interaction block are then input into the Trajectory-Trajectory interaction block, which is based on self-attention.
+The multi-head self-attention (MHSA) layer is instrumental in providing the network with the ability to discern global trajectory patterns, thereby enabling trajectories to share information and refine their mutual understanding of the set's inter-trajectory relationships.
 For computational efficiency, we use multi-head attention in both these blocks with eight heads.